 18. Make detailed travel brochures to learn about history or geography.

 19. Introduce students to the work of artist Alberto Giacometti and invite them to make figurative sculptures that teach about shadow, too.

-20. Teach students how to weave, knit or crochet and allow them to work on their projects during read aloud or quiet time.
+20. Teach students how to weave, knit, or sew and allow them to work on their projects during read aloud or quiet time.

 21. Gather a variety of yummy treats and challenge students to make edible models of the cell.

 22. Try making digital scrapbook book reports instead of traditional written ones.

 23. Memorize math formulas by setting them to music.

 24. Use picture books to help students understand the elements of writing.

 25. Have students pretend to be historical figures and act out famous speeches or conversations.